Estonia–Russia border: International border between Estonia and Soviet Russia

 On 24 February 1918, the Estonian National Council (Maapäev) declared the independence of Estonia.
 It listed the Estonian regions to form the Republic and declared that the "Final determination of the boundaries of the Republic in the areas bordering on Latvia and Russia will be carried out by plebiscite after the conclusion of the present World War".
 The plebiscite was carried out only in the town of Narva on 10 December 1917, where the majority voted for Estonian administration.
-The Russian Bolshevik government accepted the results and by decree of 21 December the town of Narva was transferred from the Russian Republic to the Autonomous Governorate of Estonia.
+The Russian Bolshevik government accepted the results and by decree of 21 December, the town of Narva was transferred from the Russian Republic to the Autonomous Governorate of Estonia.

-According to the Treaty of Brest-Litovsk (1918) between Soviet Russia and German Empire, which controlled all of the Estonian territory by that time, Russia relinquished its claims to Estonia and determined that the border between the Grand Duchy of Livonia and Russia should have followed the Narva river.
-In late 1918 a war broke out between Soviet Russia and Estonia supported by the White Russian Northwestern Army and the British Navy.
-By February 1919 Estonians repelled the Red Army back to Russia and in April 1919 the Bolshevik government initiated peace talks with Estonia.
+According to the Treaty of Brest-Litovsk (1918) between Soviet Russia and German Empire, which controlled all of the Estonian territory by that time, Russia relinquished its claims to Estonia and determined that the border between the Grand Duchy of Livonia and Russia should have followed the Narva River.
+In late 1918, a war broke out between Soviet Russia and Estonia supported by the White Russian Northwestern Army and the British Navy.
+By February 1919, Estonians repelled the Red Army back to Russia and, in April 1919, the Bolshevik government initiated peace talks with Estonia.
 The British government, however, pressed to continue the war and in May and October 1919 Estonian and White Russian troops attempted two major offensives towards Petrograd.
 As both of them failed, peace talks continued and the issue of the border was brought up on 8 December 1919.
-The Estonian party proposed Russian counterpart to cede about 10,000 km2 from the Petrograd and Pskov Governorates to the east of the pre-war borders.
-The next day the Russians reacted likewise, offering Estonia to cede its northeastern part.
-In December 1919 it was agreed that the boundary line would go along the actual frontline between the belligerents.
+The Estonian party proposed Russian counterpart to cede about 10,000 km2 from the Petrograd and Pskov Governorates to the east of the prewar borders.
+The next day, the Russians reacted likewise, offering Estonia to cede its northeastern part.
+In December 1919, it was agreed that the boundary line would go along the actual frontline between the belligerents.

-The Treaty of Tartu was signed on 2 February 1920 and Estonia gained a narrow land strip east of the Narva river including Ivangorod as well as Pechorsky uezd with Pechory town and lands southwest of Lake Peipus, including the town of Izborsk.
+The Treaty of Tartu was signed on 2 February 1920 and Estonia gained a narrow land strip east of the Narva River (Narvataguse) including Ivangorod as well as Pechorsky uezd with Pechory town and lands southwest of Lake Peipus, including the town of Izborsk.
 Petseri County was inhabited predominantly by Russians as well as Setos and, unlike other regions in Estonia proper, its municipal self-governance was subject to veto power by a special officer appointed from Tallinn.

 Russia and Estonia agreed to demilitarize the near borderland and the whole lake basin, leaving armed only the required border guard.
 Border trespassing by the local population split between two countries was a common issue, raising concerns of smuggling and espionage on both sides.
 Soviet illegal immigrants who were ethnic Estonians were offered refugee status in Estonia to avoid their expulsion back to the USSR.